AlexLiddiard/PythonPandoraAlgs/README.md

 Orientation:

+# BaseConfig.py
 Base config is where the separation you wish to use e.g. track-shower or electron-photon, is specified (these are the analysis folders to be used).
 It also allows the test area filepath to be defined.

-After specifying the analysis folder to be used go to the analysis folder.
-Inside each analysis folder is a config file.
-This configures settings to be used by each algorithm in the main /PythonPandoraAlgs area.
+# GetFeatureData.py

-In /PythonPandoraAlgs, running GetFeatureData.py uses information in the config file of the analysis folder to find root files and read them.
-It then outputs relevant data to pickle files in the analysis folder.
-This includes the calculation of PFO features.
+Runs feature algorithms on PFO data, which is in the "ROOT Files" folder.
+Algorithms are in the FeatureAlgs folder, inside the analysis folder.
+These are the algorithms we used to distinguish particles.
+It outputs relevant data to pickle files in the PickleData folder, inside the analysis folder.

-Features are calculated using the /FeatureAlgs in the analysis folder.
-These are where the algorithms we used to distinguish particles are.

-Running FeatureAnalyser presents the results of individual feature algorithms.
+# DataSampler.py
+Creates the PFO data samples used for the analysis.
+It is included in a lot of the programs to select PFOs for training and testing.

+# LikelihoodCalculator.py
+Trains and validates a likelihood predictor, stores results in the PickleData folder.

+# BDTCalculator.py
-Running BDT calculator outputs a pickle file containing specified BDTs from the BDT config in the analysis folder.
-This used an XGBoost BDT with some sampling and iterative imputation techniques included.
+Trains and validates a Boosted Decision Tree predictor, in the PickleData folder.
+This uses an XGBoost BDT with some sampling and iterative imputation techniques included.
 Similarly there is a Likelihood calculator.

-There is also an MVCNNImageGenerator, which creates the images used by the MVCNN.

-Running the MVCNNTrainer trains the MVCNN on some training images.
-Then MVCNNTester uses the trained MVCNN to identify PFOs.

-The DataSampler is included in a lot of these programs to select PFOs for training and testing.
+# MVCNNImageGenerator.py
+Uses calohit data to creates 2D images of particle tracks/showers.
+Stores images in the SVGData folder.

+# MVCNNTrainer.py
+Trains a multi-view convolutional neural network on some training images stored in SVGData.
+Stores the results in the TrainedModels folder.

+# MVCNNTester.py
+Validates a multi-view convolutional network stored in TrainedModels, stores the results in the PickleData folder.

+# PfoGraphicalAnalyser.py
+Gives a graphical view of PFOs, and provides other useful information.
+This aided algorithm development.

+# FeatureAnalyser.py
+Presents the results of individual feature algorithms as a series of graphs/histograms.
+Uses the data stored by GetFeatureData.py.

+# PredictorAnalyser.py
+Presents the results of Likelihood/BDT/MVCNN calculations as a series of graphs/histograms.
+Uses the data stored by LikelihoodCalculator.py, BDTCalculator.py, and MVCNNTester.py.

+# OpenPickledFigure.py
+Graphs and histograms are saved as pickle files to Figures folder inside the analysis folder.
+This program opens these files.
+Can be modified to make changes to figures.

+Inside each analysis folder is a config folder containing a configuration file for each of the programs above.
+It also contains:

+# GeneralConfig.py
+Defines the separation classes, and some other shared options.

+# AlgorithmConfig.py
+Contains any parameters for feature algorithms.

+Also some libraries imported by the programs:
+# UpRootFileReader.py
+Reads PFOs from ROOT files and converts them to our Python version of PFOs.
+Also contains particle type and MicroBooNE geometry info.

+# HistoSynthesis.py
+Used to create fancy histogram plots.

+# PFOVertexing.py
+Our attempt at an algorithm for calculating the vertex of a PFO.